2018 Stories: “They didn’t mind going the extra mile with me.”

 As we close out 2018, we’re sharing stories that impacted us.
 From medical and legal to advocacy and housing, this was one of our busiest years yet!
-To read our annual report in full, click here to read out annual report.
+To read our annual report in full, click here.
 And stay tuned to the blog for more stories.

 Brain injuries can often lead to emotional and behavioral changes.
 For BFC Housing Access Program client Dana Croskey, one impact from her stroke was tears … and lots of them.
 “Since I had my stroke, I’m very emotional,” Croskey says, “I don’t mean to cry, but sometimes, it just happens.”